pallets/flask/docs/quickstart.rst

 Quickstart
 ==========

 Eager to get started?
-This page gives a good introduction in how to gets started with Flask.
+This page gives a good introduction in how to get started with Flask.
 This assumes you already have Flask installed.
 If you do not, head over to the :ref:`installation` section.